 Kimberley has served Monroe Community College since 2002.
-During her tenure she has been responsible for a variety of policy, research, budget, personnel, labor management and communication functions.
-Collins has led a wide range of areas including the Teaching and Creativity Center, institutional research, curriculum and program development, academic assessment, guided pathways, enrollment management, academic budget, dual enrollment, advising and academic support.
+During her tenure, she has been responsible for a variety of policy, research, budget, personnel, labor management, and communication functions.
+She has led a wide range of areas, including the Teaching and Creativity Center, institutional research, curriculum and program development, academic assessment, guided pathways, enrollment management, academic budget, dual enrollment, advising, and academic support.
+Kimberley received the State University of New York (SUNY) Chancellor’s Award for Professional Service in 2013.
+She authored and served as principal investigator for 25 grants totaling approximately $15 million over the last 16 years.
+She earned a certificate in university teaching from Syracuse University and has taught at four-year and community colleges.
+She has served on several local boards promoting education and access.

 Kimberley has a passion for diversity, equity, and belonging; professional learning; data-engaged campuses; goal-focused project management; and leveraging technology for student success goals.
-She led initiatives on her campus, such as a professional learning strategic plan, AAC&U’s Ensuring Students are Learning project, employee data camps, training for data champions in each division, and launching technical applications to increase student engagement and retention.
+She led related initiatives on her campus, such as a professional learning strategic plan, AAC&U’s Ensuring Students are Learning project, employee data camps, training for data champions in each division; and launching technical applications to increase student engagement and retention.

 Education: